Radar-Guided Polynomial Fitting for Metric Depth Estimation: Method Formulation

-This polynomial formulation applies the learned coefficients to progressively higher powers of the scaleless depth map, enabling complex, non-linear transformations that go beyond simple scale-and-shift adjustments.
-Each pixel’s final depth is thus computed by combining multiple weighted terms, where each term corresponds to a different polynomial order of the initial depth prediction.
+This polynomial formulation applies the learned coefficients to successive powers of the scaleless depth map, enabling complex, non-linear transformations that surpass the limitations of affine transformations.
+Each pixel’s final depth is thus computed by summing multiple weighted terms, where each term corresponds to a different polynomial order of the initial depth prediction.

-This is in contrast to directly mapping to a metric-scale depth map~\cite{singh2023depth,li2024radarcam}, where the degrees of freedom comprise every predicted pixel.
-Each corresponding point and pixel prediction can be viewed as a constraint or equation in our estimation system.
-As the radar point cloud (hundreds of points) only occupies a small subset of the image space, the solution is underdetermined and often irregular (see \cref{fig:qualitative}).
-Conversely, a simple linear fit (only two degrees of freedom) with inconsistent MDE predictions and noisy radar points leads to an overdetermined system (see \cref{tab:poly_degree}).
-PolyRad offers the middle ground: By a flexible choice of polynomial degree, we can appropriately tune and select the complexity of the function, i.e., degrees of freedom, that leads to a better fit between MDE predictions and radar points.
+This contrasts with directly mapping to a metric-scale depth map~\citep{singh2023depth,li2024radarcam}, where the degrees of freedom comprise every predicted pixel.
+Each prediction of corresponding points and pixels can be viewed as a constraint or equation in our estimation system.
+As the radar point cloud ($\sim10^2$ points) only occupies a small subset of the image space ($\sim10^6$ pixels), the solution is underdetermined and often irregular (see Fig.~\ref{fig:qualitative}).
+Conversely, a simple linear fit (only two degrees of freedom) with inconsistent MDE predictions and noisy radar points leads to an overdetermined system (see Tab.~\ref{tab:poly_degree}).
+POLAR offers the middle ground: By a flexible choice of polynomial degree, we can appropriately tune and select the complexity of the function, i.e., degrees of freedom, that leads to a better fit between MDE predictions and radar points.

-In terms of overhead, compared to predicting scale and shift coefficients for a linear transformation, predicting $N+1$ coefficients for polynomial fitting introduces a negligible increase in computational cost: an MLP outputs an $(N+1)$-dimensional vector instead of a two-dimensional vector, and the final depth map is computed through parallelized exponentiation and multiplication operations (see Supp.
-Mat).
+In terms of overhead, compared to predicting the scale and shift for an affine transformation, predicting $N+1$ coefficients for polynomial fitting introduces a negligible increase in computational cost ($< 0.01\%$ more FLOPs): the final MLP outputs an $(N+1)$-dimensional vector instead of a two-dimensional vector, and the final depth map is computed through parallelized exponentiation and multiplication operations (see Supp.
+Mat. for the complete derivation).

-\textbf{Geometric Intuition.} Applying polynomial fitting to the scaleless depth map can be viewed as a flexible, depth-dependent correction mechanism.
+\textbf{Geometric Intuition.} Applying polynomial fitting to the scaleless depth map is best viewed as a flexible, depth-dependent correction mechanism.
 In contrast to a single scale-and-shift operation, which uniformly adjusts the entire depth field by a single global factor, polynomial transformations introduce multiple degrees of freedom—higher-order terms enable correction of misalignments in relative depth between objects and local regions.